Lakshmi-Chakradhar-Vijayarao/SafeRAG/README.md

 ## Limitations (Intentional)

 * No full logical inference engine
-* Depends on evidence corpus quality
+* Dependent on evidence corpus quality
 * Post-generation only (by design)

 These trade-offs favor **transparency and control over opacity**.

----

-## Applications

-SafeRAG is suitable for:

-* Clinical decision support
-* Financial compliance
-* Legal document validation
-* Policy analysis
-* Enterprise AI safety layers
-* Autonomous decision pipelines

 ---